mcaupybugs/GitRot/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please see the `CONTRIBUTING.md` for details on how to contribute to this project.
-(Note: This file does not exist yet.)

 ## 📄 License

 This project is licensed under the MIT License - see the `LICENSE` file for details.
-(Note: This file does not exist yet.)